Alahubs Checkout

 Hard Problems

-- Coupon application across product mix: Single request can contain multiple products (one-time + subscriptions) with varying discounts.
-Solved with coupon repository tracking which products a coupon applies to; discount calculation sums per-product reductions before payment processing.
-Prevents invalid coupon combination attacks.
+- A single request can contain multiple products with different discounts.
+The coupon repository tracks which products each coupon applies to; the calculation sums per-product reductions before processing payment.

 Ops & Runbook

-- Webhook reliability: Discord + Meta Ads webhooks fire asynchronously after transaction success.
-Failed webhooks retried 3x with exponential backoff (1s, 2s, 4s).
-If final retry fails, event logged to DLQ (dead-letter queue) table for manual investigation.
+- Discord and Meta Ads webhooks fire asynchronously after successful transactions.
+Retries with exponential backoff (1s, 2s, 4s).
+Persistent failures go to a DLQ table.

 Security & Privacy